7 crucial components for your sales plan

 Tooling

-If you lead a small sales organization, you may not yet use tooling much.
-However, think ambitious!
-Salespeople are not known for being very structured and for reporting on their activities.
-The right tooling can help you enormously in structuring your department and archiving all work and results.
-Therefore, describe in your sales plan the tooling you wish to use, so that this is immediately clear to everyone.
+Furthermore, when leading a small, compact sales organization, you may not yet be making extensive use of tooling.
+However, think ambitiously!
+Salespeople are not known for working in a highly structured manner or for readily documenting their activities.
+The right tooling can greatly assist you in structuring your department and archiving all work and results.
+Therefore, describe the tooling you intend to use in your sales plan so that it is immediately clear to everyone.

 Offer & price